Trump, allies ramp up attacks over Ukraine call furor as Dems hit gas on impeachment

 Meanwhile, the whistleblower also alleged that Trump’s personal attorney Rudy Giuliani, whom the president mentioned on the call could help Zelensky in any anti-corruption probes, was improperly involved in soliciting foreign interference in the 2020 presidential election.

-Giuliani, though, defended his involvement, telling Fox News’ Laura Ingraham: “I think I should get some kind of an award.”
+Giuliani, though, defended his involvement, telling Fox News’ Laura Ingraham, “I think I should get some kind of an award.”

 “What they charged as Russian collusion was really Ukrainian collusion,” Giuliani said on “The Ingraham Angle” Thursday night.
 “I am doing an effective job of showing what phonies they are and I am uncovering what you will find to be an enormous pay for play scheme.”

-Giuliani also told The Atlantic on Thursday that he thinks he deserves praise for his involvement with Ukraine.
+Giuliani also told the Atlantic on Thursday that he thinks he deserves praise for his involvement with Ukraine.

-“It is impossible that the whistle-blower is a hero and I’m not,” he told The Atlantic.
+“It is impossible that the whistle-blower is a hero and I’m not,” he told the Atlantic.
 “And I will be the hero!
 These morons—when this is over, I will be the hero.”

 But Democrats are using all of the developments as fodder as they hit the gas pedal in their impeachment proceedings.
 Pelosi said Friday that she did not have an exact timetable for impeachment, though noted that it could “take time.”

-Pelosi also noted that the House committees involved in the process are going to probe the “cover-up” allegations, while saying that Trump’s comments about the whistleblower have been “dangerous.”
+Pelosi also noted that the House committees involved in the process are going to probe the “cover-up” allegations while saying that Trump’s comments about the whistleblower have been “dangerous.”

 CLICK HERE TO GET THE FOX NEWS APP